The Value of Urbit Address Space (3 of 3)Erik Newton + Galen Wolfe-Pauly ~patnes-rigtyn + ~ravmel-ropdyl

 The chart below is an estimate (as of January 2020) based on our general understanding of how galaxies are distributed.
 Much of this is anecdotal, and it’s largely based on the very few transactions we’ve observed within the galaxy table since Urbit went on chain in 2019.
 This chart should therefore be understood as incomplete, and an estimate only.

 We believe that wide distribution is important to the health of the network and the growth of Urbit as a whole.
-Our own distribution efforts in conjunction with a robust secondary market, will disburse Urbit address space ownership as broadly as possible.
+Our own distribution efforts are focused on disbursing Urbit address space ownership as broadly as possible to those interested in using and developing the network.

 We intend to further distribute Tlon’s address space over the coming years through private sales, employee compensation, grants, bounties, and gifts.
-It’s worth noting that the grants and bounties program specifically is set to increase dramatically.
+It’s worth noting that the grants and bounties program specifically is set to increase in coming years.
 We’re very much interested in putting address space in the hands of people interested in helping develop the network; we see grants as the perfect mechanism for doing so.

 Usage data and composition